testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics and AI.md

 2. On the **Custom deployment** form, select your desired subscription and select **Synapse-MCW** for the **Resource group**.
 Also provide a **Unique Suffix** such as your initials followed by birth year.
 Finally, provide a strong **SQL Administrator Login Password**.
 Remember this password value, you'll need it later!

     ![The Custom deployment form is displayed with example data populated.](media/bhol_customdeploymentform.png "Configuring the custom deployment")

+    >**Note**: Password requirements are as follows:
+    >
+    >   1. Your password must be between 8 and 128 characters long.
+    >   2. Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, etc.).
+    >   3. Your password cannot contain all or part of the login name.
+Part of a login name is defined as three or more consecutive alphanumeric characters.

 3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.